0xpolarzero/storage-collision-formal-verification/README.md

 2. The user calls `transferDelegation` with a unique address, that when hashed will produce a storage slot that collides with the `OWNER_SLOT`.
    => which will write the address passed in the first step on the `OWNER_SLOT`, effectively changing the owner of the contract.

+## Running the exploit

+See [ExampleUnit.t.sol](./test/unit/ExampleUnit.t.sol) for the exploit code.
+You will need to have [Foundry installed](https://book.getfoundry.sh/getting-started/installation).

+`forge test --mt test_ownerAlwaysTheSame`

 ## Why is this not caught?

 ### Fuzzing